ricardo-shinoda/expense-control/README.md

-# Replicating a expense control in order to apply what I've been learning as software engineering.
+### Replicating a expense control in order to apply what I've been learning as a software engineering.